handsomevictor/aws-bucket-data-management/readme.md

 ---
 # Other Reminders
 1. It's better to always add `" "` to the path, especially when the path contains spaces (for example, Binance V2)
-2. It's better to always add `--request-payer` at the end of the command, even for your own bucket, since it won't cost you anything.
+2. It's better to always add `--request-payer` at the end of any command, even for your own bucket, since it won't cost you anything.
 3. It's always better to add `/` when executing any folder level commands like: `aws s3 ls s3://path/to/folder/`, because if you don't add `/`, it will just return you the name of this folder, and it's confusing indeed.
 4. More wildcard pattern matching examples can be found [here](https://www.geeksforgeeks.org/wildcard-pattern-matching/).